Report card: Bob Condotta grades the Seahawks’ Monday Night Football win vs. the Vikings

 The Seahawks again used Shaquem Griffin as an edge rusher in obvious passing situations, and he batted down one pass.

-Rookie Cody Barton entered the game in the second quarter to play strongside linebacker with Mychal Kendricks ailing with a hamstring injury.
+Rookie Cody Barton entered the game in the second quarter to play strongside linebacker with Mychal Kendricks ailing because of a hamstring injury.
 But Kendricks came back for the second half.

 Grade: B